 After reading it, people should have the knowledge they need to understand something or fix a problem.

 Companies (and the SEO agencies backing them up) need to think carefully about the type of content they create.
-It should generate “authority” by solidifying the business as the market leader in the provision of information.
+It should generate “authority” by solidifying the business as the market leader in providing information.

 If you’re a plumber, for instance, you could create content around queries like “how do I unblock a toilet?” or “what should I do if my boiler is leaking?”
 Answering questions like these provide users with the value they want and provides a gateway to your services.

-At the end of your posts, you can tell people how you can solve whatever problem they face and include a call to action.
+At the end of your posts, you can tell people how to solve whatever problem they face and include a call to action.

 Importantly, trustworthy brands do everything they can to create organic page experiences.